Hendrix-CS/csci151/labs/tic-tac-toe.md

 ## Grading

 * To earn a 6, complete Step 1
-* To earn a 9, do the above and Step 2 & 3
+* To earn a 12, do the above and Step 2 & 3
-* To earn a 13, do the above and Step 4
-* To earn a 16, do the above and Step 5
+* To earn a 16, do the above and Step 4
-* To earn a 20, do the above and Step 6
+* To earn a 20, do the above and Step 5